 In 1986, black fashion designer Isaia moved his clothing label here just as he was becoming one of the most sought-after young designers in the city.
 He died from AIDS-related complications in 1989.

 Credit: Christopher D. Brazee/NYC LGBT Historic Sites Project, 2016.

-Announcement of Corduroy Club opening, in West Side Discussion Group newsletter, July 1967.
+Logo of the Corduroy Club.
 Courtesy of the Foster Gunnison, Jr. Papers.
 Archives & Special Collections at the Thomas J. Dodd Research Center, University of Connecticut Libraries.

 The Corduroy Club was a private social club started in 1966, and in this building from March 1967 through 1971, that offered the largely older lesbian and gay community an alternative to the bar scene, holding such events as dances, card parties, plays, movies, and dinners.
 By 1968 it had a membership of over one thousand.